-What Can a Handyman Do in Orlando, Florida?
+What Can a Handyman Do Without a License in Orlando, Florida?

 In Orlando (Orange County), Florida does not issue a general “handyman license,” but the state strictly regulates “contracting” work through the Florida Construction Industry Licensing Board (DBPR).
 A common handyman-style exemption exists for very small jobs (generally $500 or less, including labor and materials) that do not involve regulated trades (electrical/plumbing/HVAC) or structural work, but permits may still be required by the local building department.